enjeeneer/zero-shot-rl/README.md

 or steel-making furnaces.
 An ideal solution would be to train an autonomous agent on your dataset, then for it to use what it learns to solve _any_ task inside the system.
 For our household robot, such tasks may include sweeping the floor, making a cup of tea, or cleaning the windows.
 Formally, we call this problem setting _zero-shot reinforcement learning (RL)_, and taking steps toward realising it in the real-world is the focus of this work.

-If our dataset is pseudo-optimal, that is to say, it tells us effectively everything there is to know about our system, then the existing state-of-the-art method, Forward Backward (FB) representations, performs excellently.
-On average, it will solve any task you want inside the system with 85% accuracy.
-We look at building agents to perform zero-shot RL when the data we've collecting from the system is _suboptimal_.
-When we say suboptimal, we mean the dataset isn't as large or varied as we'd like it to be.
-For our domestic robot, this may mean the dataset doesn't tell it where the floorspace ends, or where the tea-bags are stored.
-In such instances, FB representations fail because they overestimate the value of the data not present in our dataset.
-In RL parlance, we say FB representations _overestimate out-of-distribution state-action values_.
+If our dataset is pseudo-optimal, that is to say, in the case of our domestic robot it tells the full extent of the floorspace, where the tea bags are stored, and how many windows exist, then the existing state-of-the-art method, Forward Backward (FB) representations, performs excellently.
+On average it will solve any task you want inside the system with 85% accuracy.
+However, if the data we've collecting from the system is _suboptimal_ i.e. it doesn't provide all the information required to solve all tasks. then FB representations fail.
+They fail because they overestimate the value of the data not present in our dataset, or in RL parlance, they
+_overestimate out-of-distribution state-action values_.
 We illustrate this below in the middle plot:

 <img src="/media/vcfb-intuition.png" width=70% height=auto class="center">